JeremyTsaii/Tabulate/README.md

 ### How Was This Developed?

 Tabulate is written in vanilla JavaScript, HTML, and CSS.
 It relies heavily on the Chrome Storage API to remember saved sessions and user preferences.
-Since the core functionality of Tabulate resides in the popup and the popup is continually opened/closed by the user, the popup must be restored by grabbing data from chrome storage.
+Since the core functionality of Tabulate resides in the popup and the popup is continually opened/closed by the user, the popup must be restored by grabbing data from Chrome Storage.
 This is also true for the settings popup.